THEWHITEBOY503/ConnerBot/README.md

 ```

 Note that you will need to run source venv/bin/activate every time you want to run Conner Bot if venv isn't already loaded
+You could also use python3.6 but why would you do that?

 Part 2- Clone the repository
 ```